 - Go to the “Reports” menu.
 Move to Banking and opt “Reconciliation Discrepancy”.

 - Choose the account currently, you’re reconciling, and then press OK.

 - Review the report.
 Look for any discrepancies.

 - Consult the person who made changes.
 There might be some reason behind it.
 Once you know, edit the transaction as required.

 Once you run a missing check report, it will show you any missing checks.
 These may be informing you about the ending balance of your reconciliation.
 Do it by the following steps:

 - First, go to the “Reports” menu.
 Click on the “Banking” option and then choose “Missing Checks”

 - Review the report.
-Look for any transactions that have entered on the report that aren’t on your bank statement.
-If they are actually not on your bank statement, they shouldn’t be on your reconciliation
+Look for any transactions that have been entered on the report that aren’t on your bank statement.
+If they are actually not on your bank statement, they shouldn’t be on your reconciliation.

 Run A Transaction Detail Report

 Follow-up the below statements to check if any transactions have been changed or not: